matt5834/course-in-a-box/modules/melody/_posts/2000-01-06-develop-a-melody.markdown

 ##Try a Sequence
 A sequence is a kind of repetition also.
 Choose part of your main melody or even the entire melody.
 Repeat that exact same melodic shape but from a higher or lower starting note.
 For example:
 <iframe src="http://static.vexflow.com/embed/articles/913" width="100%" height="180" frameborder="0" scrolling="yes"></iframe>

+#Go to your main melody and develop it!
+Where is it?
+Well, remember that any time you open a template score it is automatically saved for you in your Noteflight home.
+Find the score called Composition 1 in your Noteflight home.
+This will be the score used for your main composition.